Tom an Fhuadain croft wild camping, Gravir

 The rate is £20 per night for exclusive use of the whole site.
 We reckon that up to six people can enjoy it comfortably.
 If there are more in your prospective party, get in touch and we’ll see what we can do.

 We’re open for bookings up to our Scottish pop-up annual allocation of 28 nights.
 It’s rather nice to visit in winter but obviously most stays are made during peak summer season.
 Do get in touch prior to arrival so that we can arrange to greet you as far as possible.
-You can use the contact form through this blog or message us via our Facebook page and we’ll give you our number for WhatsApp.
+If you use the contact form above we’ll give you our number for WhatsApp.

 Adventure hub

 I’m a Level 2 professionally qualified cycle mechanic and we have a fully equipped workshop — if your bike needs some work we’re here to help.
-We can also offer a mobile breakdown and transport service for cyclists — contact via WhatsApp.
-We can charge your electricals and store your valuables in the croft house, where there’s also Wi-Fi, although the camping area gets decent mobile internet reception.
+We can charge your electricals and store belongings in the croft house, where there’s also Wi-Fi, although the camping area gets decent mobile internet reception.

 Part of the local economy